Marvel's Spider-Man

-Marvel's Spider-Man is a series of action-adventure video games developed by Insomniac Games and published by Sony Interactive Entertainment for PlayStation consoles and Microsoft Windows.
+Marvel's Spider-Man is a series of superhero action-adventure video games developed by Insomniac Games and published by Sony Interactive Entertainment (SIE) for PlayStation consoles and Windows.
 Based on characters appearing in Marvel Comics publications, the games are inspired by the long-running comic book lore, while additionally deriving from various adaptations in other media.
-The series principally follows protagonists Peter Parker and Miles Morales, who fight crime in New York City as Spider-Men while dealing with the complications of their civilian lives.
+The series principally follows protagonists Peter Parker and Miles Morales who fight crime in New York City as dual bearers of the eponymous superhero persona while dealing with the complications of their civilian lives.

-Marvel Games entered negotiations with SIE regarding developing AAA games based on their characters, leading to frequent collaborative studio Insomniac Games being selected to acquire the license for the Spider-Man character from Activision in 2014.
-The series began with Marvel's Spider-Man and its subsequent downloadable content (DLC) expansion The City That Never Sleeps, which released on the PlayStation 4 in late 2018; the game and its DLC were later collected together and released as a remastered version for the PlayStation 5 in November 2020 and Windows in August 2022.
+Marvel Games entered negotiations with SIE regarding developing third party games based on their characters, leading to frequent collaborative studio Insomniac Games being selected to acquire the license for the Spider-Man character from Activision in 2014.
+The series began with Marvel's Spider-Man and its subsequent downloadable content (DLC) expansion The City That Never Sleeps, which was released on the PlayStation 4 in late 2018; the game and its DLC were later collected together and released as a remastered version for the PlayStation 5 in November 2020 and Windows in August 2022.
 A direct spin-off title, Marvel's Spider-Man: Miles Morales, was released on the PlayStation 4 and PlayStation 5 in November 2020 alongside Marvel's Spider-Man Remastered, with a Windows port released in November 2022.
-A sequel to the original game and the Miles Morales spin-off, Marvel's Spider-Man 2, is currently in development for the PlayStation 5 for release in late 2023.
+A sequel to the original game and the Miles Morales spin-off, Marvel's Spider-Man 2, was released for the PlayStation 5 in October 2023, and for Windows in January 2025.
+A third entry, Marvel's Spider-Man 3, is in development.

-The series is also supported by other standalone titles which share the same continuity with the Spider-Man games.
-Marvel's Iron Man VR, a standalone game developed by Camouflaj and focused on the titular character, was released on the PlayStation VR in July 2020, and was ported to Meta Quest 2 in November 2022.
-Marvel's Wolverine, a second standalone game developed by Insomniac Games and focused on the titular character, is currently in development for the PlayStation 5.
+The series is set in a shared universe in a similar fashion to the Marvel Universe of the comic books, being supported by other standalone games developed by Insomniac Games that share continuity with the studio's Spider-Man titles.
+Marvel's Wolverine, a game focused on the titular character, is set to release in 2026 for PlayStation 5.
+A standalone Venom game following his appearance in Marvel's Spider-Man 2, is currently in development.
+Marvel's X-Men, a game focusing on the team of the same name, is planned.

-Both currently released main entries in the Marvel's Spider-Man series have been met with positive commercial success and critical acclaim, with praise for their narratives, characters, voice acting, graphics, and gameplay.
-Marvel's Iron Man VR meanwhile, received mixed critical reception due to its repetitive campaign.
-The series has collectively sold more than 33 million copies worldwide.
+The currently released main entries in the Marvel's Spider-Man series have been met with positive commercial success and critical acclaim, with praise for their narratives, characters, world design, voice acting, graphics, and gameplay.
 Various tie-in novels by Titan Books and comic books published by Marvel Comics have been released, expanding the games' universe.
 Insomniac's version of Peter Parker also appears in the comic book event Spider-Geddon (2018), which designated the series as taking place on "Earth-1048" in the larger Marvel Comics multiverse.
-Parker will also appear in the upcoming animated film Spider-Man: Across the Spider-Verse (2023).
+Parker also makes a cameo appearance in the animated film Spider-Man: Across the Spider-Verse (2023), with Yuri Lowenthal briefly reprising his role.